-As the term centralization suggests, the authority of making decisions in an organization lies with the top management.
+As the term centralization suggests, the authority to make decisions in an organization lies with the top management.
 Consequently, the actions and decisions on the lower level are dependent on the approval of the top level.
-For instance, in a centralized organization, the power retains in the head office, and from there the commands are received by the other offices.
+For instance, in a centralized organization, the power is retained in the head office, and from there the commands are received by the other offices.
 There are several reasons firms choose the centralized approach and the foremost one is consistency.
 Using this system lets the organization maintain cohesion in its products and processes.

 Secondly, since the decisions are only made by top management, they align with the objectives and strategy of the organization.
 Unsurprisingly, there are downsides to this approach that cannot be neglected as it can affect the success of the organization.
 Therefore, let’s move on to exploring the advantages and disadvantages of centralization.